cloudflare/wildebeest/README.md

 If you attempted to deploy Wildebeest in your account and something failed, or you simply want to reinstall everything from scratch again, you need to do manual checkups and cleaning before you start over.

 - Go to your zone DNS settings and delete the CNAME record that points to `wildebeest-username.pages.dev`
-- Go to your account Pages section and delete the `wildebeest-username` project.
+- Go to your account Pages section and delete the `wildebeest-username` project (make sure you remove the custom domain first if it's been configured).
 - Go to your account Workers / KV section and delete the `wildebeest-username-cache` namespace.
 - Go to your account Workers / D1 and delete the `wildebeest-username` database.
 - Launch [Zero Trust](https://one.dash.cloudflare.com/), select your account, go to Access / Applications and delete the `wildebeest-username` application.